 However in my clinic I have found it helpful for menopausal women, especially those experiencing hot flashes.
 Its main active ingredient is the protodioscin, which has been attributed to an increase in testosterone levels and improved sexual function!!

 So those are my top ten.
 Milk thistle, iron, berberine, dong quai, black cohosh, peony and licorice, DIM, calcium d-glucarate are others to consider.
 However I would not recommend self diagnosing and self subscribing.
 You are best to seek the help of a trained holistic health professional.

-The aim of this post was to help you realize there are numerous natural options.
+The aim of this post is to help you realize there are numerous natural options.
 Many are just as effective and typically less dangerous than synthetic hormone replacements or the contraceptive pill.

 I also do not suggest you use these herbs as an alternative to discovering the root cause of your hormonal imbalance.

 Does your thyroid need support?

 Are you consuming too much sugar or alcohol?

 Do you need to take at look at your stress levels?